sudkannan/tutorials/README.md

 (gdb) si
 ```

 Next, lets try to  set a breakpoint  at the kernel initialize function.
-The function is defined in kern/init.c
+The function is defined in kern/init.c.
+You can also use
+b ( a shorthand for break)
  ```
 (gdb) break i386_init
 ```